 Wisconsin State Statute (Ch.
 251.05) and Public Health Accreditation Board requirements call for local health departments to conduct a comprehensive community health assessment at least every five years.
 Additionally, since 1993, Wisconsin State Statutes have required health departments to lead the development of Community Health Improvement Plans, which address the priority community health issues based on CHA findings.

 OUR APPROACH TO THE COMMUNITY HEALTH ASSESSMENT

-There are three components that make up the North Shore CHA.
-The first two are primary data, which are data collected directly by our department.
+There are three components that make up the North Shore Community Health Assessment.